-From the example given above, students can develop their composition in countless ways, based on the given topic “a memorable celebration”.
-They could write a composition about a birthday celebration, a wedding anniversary party, a sad memory about something that took place in a party, something touching that happened during a party, something that happened at a celebration that has taught him an important lesson, a memory of a loved one who has passed on… the options are almost endless!
+For the above example, students can develop their composition in countless ways, based on the given topic “a memorable celebration”.
+They could write a composition about a birthday celebration, a wedding anniversary party with popping champagne, a graduation party, a celebration after winning a competition, a year-end party, something exciting or memorable that took place in a party, something touching that happened during a celebration, something that happened at a celebration that has taught the character an important lesson… the options are almost endless!

 How To Write A Composition Based On The PSLE Format?

-The basics of writing composition are still the same in the new format.
+The basics of writing English composition are still the same in the new format.
 Students still need to know various writing techniques such as character development and show, not tell.
-They also need to understand the basic structure of a composition – the introduction, problem, resolution and conclusion.
+They also need to understand the basic structure of a composition – the introduction, rising action, climax, resolution and conclusion.